Instruction/Guiding prices from

 If you are not having an all inclusive package accommodation and food are not included in the price of your course.
 We have complied a list of accommodation campsites and bunkhouses to Hotels, pick something that suits you.

-Scottish or Welsh Winter Skills Course
+Winter Skills Course